Dwarf Name Generator

 What is the difference between male and female dwarf names?

-How do I create a dwarf clan name?
+How do I create authentic dwarf clan names?